DMFSouza/Fapper_Zero/README.md

 # Disclaimer<a id="disclaimer"></a>

-Evil Crow RF is a basic device for professionals and cybersecurity enthusiasts.
+Fapper Zero is a basic device for professionals and cybersecurity enthusiasts.

-We are not responsible for the incorrect use of Evil Crow RF.
+We are not responsible for the incorrect use of Fapper Zero.

 Be careful with this device and the transmission of signals.
 Make sure to follow the laws that apply to your country.